jensnesten/rust_bt/README.md

     backtest.run();
 }
 ```
-Here our variable 'data' defines the historical data we intend to backtest on, found in erust_bt/rust_bt/data.
-Our variable 'strategy' is where we load our saved strategies form rust_bt/rust_core/strategies - the rest is self-explanatory.
+Here our variable 'data' defines the historical data we intend to backtest on, found in rust_bt/rust_bt/data.
+Our variable 'strategy' is where we load our saved strategies from rust_bt/rust_core/strategies - the rest is self-explanatory.
 To utilize the ML inference module you need a C++ distribution of pytorch installed.
 See more here: https://docs.pytorch.org/cppdocs/installing.html.

 If we run as is, we get the following results: